abdullah-erturk/Academia-Scribd-Downloader/README.md

 ### Nedir?
-Bu eklenti Chrome ve Edge tarayıcıları için hazırlanmıştır.
-Eklenti, Akademik araştırmalarınızı ve döküman okuma süreçlerinizi kolaylaştırmak için geliştirilmiştir.
-Modern arayüzü ve güçlü teknik altyapısı ile dökümanları kesintisiz kaydetmenize olanak tanır.
+Bu eklenti Chrome ve Edge tarayıcıları için profesyonel olarak hazırlanmıştır.
+Akademik araştırmalarınızı ve döküman okuma süreçlerinizi kolaylaştırmak, dökümanlara her an çevrimdışı erişebilmenizi sağlamak için geliştirilmiştir.

 ### What is it?
-This extension is designed for Chrome and Edge browsers.
-It's designed to facilitate your academic research and document reading processes.
-With its modern interface and powerful technical infrastructure, it allows you to save documents seamlessly.
+This extension is a professional tool for Chrome and Edge browsers.
+It is designed to facilitate your academic research and document reading processes, allowing you to access documents offline at any time.
 </div>

 ---